 Sometimes we want to prove a goal in a new thread without caring about the results.
-This may be accomplished by using the built-in predicate threaded_ignore/1.
-For example, assume that we are developing a multi-agent application where an agent may send an "happy birthday" message to another agent.
+This may be accomplished by using the built-in predicate threaded\ignore/1.
+For example, assume that we are developing a multi-agent application where an agent may send a "happy birthday" message to another agent.
 We could write: